 First, you need to make sure you have an eligible parent instructor to do parent taught drivers ed.
 If you do not have an eligible instructor, any work you do under the parent taught program is considered invalid.
 That’s the state requirement.

-Make sure to read the requirements below before switching courses or it’s gonna get rough for you later.
+Make sure to read the requirements below before requesting a refund and purchasing your Parent Taught Drivers Ed course or it’s gonna get rough for you later.
 Trust us on this.

 Here are the state’s eligibility requirements to be a parent instructor:

 - You are the student’s parent, step-parent, grandparent, step-grandparent, foster parent, legal guardian, or an individual designated by your parent/legal guardian/judge.

 - If you use a designated individual as your instructor, there are a few extra requirements for them.
 They also need to be at least 25 years old; they cannot charge a fee for being your instructor; they need at least 7 years of driving experience, and they must meet the rest of the requirements below.